Industrial Scales

 Types of Industrial Scales

 Along with the aforementioned concerns, the method of weighing should also be taken into account when selecting a scale.
 Balance, springs, hydraulics and strain gauges are the four most prevalent weighing techniques.
 Balance scales are actually dual platform scales with two pans or surfaces, one located at each end of a beam.
 Weights of known size are placed on one side until it equals or balances the unknown weight of the object on the other pan.
-Though still popular in specific contexts, balances are used mostly in laboratory or research based industries.
+Though still popular in specific contexts, balances are used mostly in laboratory or research based industries where highly comparative measurements are needed.
 Spring scales are broader in use and can be hanging scales, bench scales or floor scales.
 A spring is attached to a hook or pan.
 When a weight is attached, the spring is compressed or stretched, depending upon the application.
 The necessary force needed to move the spring is predetermined and set to a gauge that indicates the weight of the object or load it encounters.
 Hydraulic industrial scales function in a similar fashion, though the compression of fluids by an attached piston is calibrated in place of the spring.
 The final type, strain gauges are increasingly popular as they most readily supply digital or electronic measurements.
 The weight places strain on a coil or conductive foil located beneath the weighing platform.
 The deformation of this material alters the electrical resistance and is converted into an electrical signal.
-Each type of scale is capable of accurate measurements, but the upkeep and longevity of each model should be considered with regards to frequency of use and the weight it will encounter.
+Modern industrial weighing systems often rely on load cells using strain gauge technology because they integrate well with digital indicators, printers, batching controls, PLCs, and data collection software.
+Common industrial scale formats include platform scales, floor scales, bench scales, pallet scales, crane scales, hopper scales, counting scales, and custom in-motion or process weighing systems.
+Each type is capable of accurate measurements, but the upkeep, calibration routine, installation style, and longevity of each model should be considered with regard to frequency of use, environment, shock loading, and the weight it will encounter on a regular basis.